srcimon/screwbox/UNRELEASED-CHANGES.md

 - Used randomness in `FluidEffectsComponent`
 - Performance tuned `PixelateShader` (#579)
-- Clear archetype cache automatically when update load might take too much time
+- Clear archetype cache automatically when number of updates is bigger than actual cache

 ### 📦 Dependency updates